 Focuses on collection, analysis, and presentation of business data; includes the study of averages, dispersion, sampling, reliability, index numbers, time series, and simple correlation.
-Prerequisite: Grade of C or better in MTH 143.
-Offered fall and spring semesters; summer term, odd years.
+Prerequisite: Grade of C or higher in MTH 143.
+Offered fall and spring semesters.

 MTH 291-3 Special Topics